baotang2118/My-Thesis-Android-App-Forensic/README.md

 - Copy all file in folder php to folder /api
 - Turn on Apache, MySQL in XAMPP, use your browser to browse to http://localhost/api/, click get_report.php, if you saw the return data is in json format without error, you'd complete installing process.

-Để phân tích file:
+To analyze:
-- Dùng command Prompt hoặc PowerShell:
+- By using command Prompt or PowerShell:
   + di chuyển vào trong thư mục chứa source code python của project
   + Gõ python tools_android_apk_finfo_collection.py --input <ten_img>
 - Dùng giao diện web: